 The answer has to do with an interesting legal loophole.
 In 1973, the Federal Fair Packaging and Labeling Act of 1973 was passed, which required cosmetics manufacturers to clearly list the ingredients in their products.
 Fragrance makers, however, were made exempt from this law so they could keep their formulations secret.

 That’s why, if you look at a bottle of perfume, the ingredient list might just say ‘fragrance.’
 Unfortunately, that word can be the veil that covers not only a fragrance maker’s trade secret but any ingredient that manufacturers don’t want to disclose to their consumers.
 One study by the Environmental Working Group found 14 secret, unlisted chemicals lurking in the average bottle of fragrance.
 With so many unknown and untested substances in the mix, it’s no surprise that we as consumers are confused when we find ourselves allergic (or sensitive) to conventional fragrances.

 Hope Beyond Fragrance-Free

 Just because you’re struggling with a perfume allergy or sensitivity doesn’t mean you have to give up fragrances!
 The key is to find a clean perfume that won’t irritate you or those around you.

 So what’s a perfume-lover to do?
 Next time you’re shopping for a new fragrance, keep your eye out for a formulation that is hypoallergenic.
 If a fragrance is hypoallergenic, this means that the ingredients have been tested and approved so that you don’t have to worry about experiencing harsh reactions or irritations.

-Skylar fragrances are not only hypoallergenic, but they are also vegan, cruelty-free and derived from natural ingredients.
+Skylar fragrances are not only hypoallergenic, but they are also vegan, cruelty-free and paraben free.
 With our fragrances, you can take on your day with confidence that your perfume won’t cause any trouble.
 And most importantly you’ll be smelling fabulous all day long!